 Ph.D.
 Qualifying Exam and Admission to Candidacy

 Admission to Candidacy will be granted when the student has satisfactorily passed the 1-credit Ph.D.
 Qualifying Examination (AE 691).
-The Qualifying Examination is intended to measure each student’s fundamental knowledge in two Curricular Areas to be chosen by the student from the following: Fluid Dynamics; Propulsion and Energy; Flight Dynamics and Controls; and Materials and Structures.
+The Qualifying Examination is intended to measure each student’s fundamental knowledge in at least two Curricular Areas to be chosen by the student from the following: Fluid Dynamics; Propulsion and Energy; Flight Dynamics and Controls; Materials and Structures; and Computational Engineering.
 The AE 691 Ph.D.
 Qualifying Examination is graded using a Pass/Attended system as determined by a) the results from the written Candidacy Test in the two Curricular Areas chosen by the student and b) the student’s performance in graduate courses taken at WPI in the same two Curricular Areas.

 The written Ph.D.
 Qualifying Exam is typically offered during the first week of B and/or D term.
-A student will be tested on material from two (2) graduate courses of their choice in one AE Curricular Area and on material from one (1) graduate course of their choice in a second AE Curricular Area.
+A student will be tested on material from three (3) graduate courses of their choice in any AE Curricular Area with no more than two graduate courses selected in a single AE Curricular Area.
 In the term preceding the written Ph.D.
-Qualifying Exam, a student must inform the Graduate Coordinator about their selection of the two Curricular Areas and the three courses.
+Qualifying Exam, a student must inform the Chair of the AE Graduate Committee about their selection of the two Curricular Areas and the three courses.
 The written Ph.D.
 Qualifying Exam is graded using the Pass/ Fail grading system and has no retake.

 If a student fails to register or fails to earn a Pass (P) in the AE 691 Ph.D.
 Qualifying Examination prior to completion of 18 credits after admission to the Ph.D. program, the student must withdraw from the Ph.D. program by end of the semester registered for the Qualifying Examination.